Diullei/ts2reason/spec.md

 ````

 Since TypeScript allows us to define recursive references we are declaring all the types as an abstract type in the header of the code.
 See the `type t_MyType;` in the code snippet above.

+> NOTE: As you can see, to create the ReasonML code we decided to use the [encapsulation field pattern](https://refactoring.guru/encapsulate-field) istead of create a record object.
+By doing this we are creating functions to get/set the object values.

 ### Ambient variable declaration